anggrdwjy/mqtt-broker-v2/README.md

 ## Information

-Before using this script, make sure `curl` and `net-tools` are installed to maximize the program.
-I am not responsible for any consequences caused by this script.
-It is recommended to use this script when the server is newly installed.
+Before using this program, make sure to install `git`, `curl` and `net-tools` to maximize the program.
+I am not responsible for any consequences caused by this program, because it does not include server hardening.
+It is recommended to use this script when the new server is installed.
+This program has been tested on AWS EC2 and Linux Container.

 ## Features
 * MQTT Broker Server Install